 - Geography, crime, and affect

-Please submit your full article following the guidelines of Criminological Encounters by 1 August, 2022.
+Please submit your full article following the guidelines of Criminological Encounters by 1 December 2022.
 Criminological Encounters publishes full original articles, but also other alternative formats such as artistic interventions, short opinion pieces, book reviews, interviews and fora (a collection of short pieces (1000-3000 words) on a topic within the boundaries of the overarching theme of the special issue).
 For a full description of the guidelines, please click here.
-We mainly work with texts in English and exceptionally accept contributions in other languages mastered by our editorial team, that is, Dutch, French, Portuguese, Spanish and Italian (please contact the editors-in-chief Mattias De Backer and Lucas Melgaço by sending an email to firstname.lastname@example.org before submitting an article in languages other than English).
-All articles will go through the usual peer-review process with the goal of publishing the issue in the first half of 2023.
+We mainly work with texts in English and exceptionally accept contributions in other languages mastered by our editorial team, that is, Dutch, French, Portuguese, Spanish and Italian (please contact the editors-in-chief Mattias De Backer and Lucas Melgaço by sending an email to email@example.com before submitting an article in languages other than English).
+All articles will go through the usual peer-review process with the goal of publishing the issue by the end of 2023.

 Cooper, E., Cook, I. R., & Bilby, C. (2018).
 Sex work, sensory urbanism and visual criminology: Exploring the role of the senses in shaping residential perceptions of brothels in Blackpool.
 International Journal of Urban and Regional Research, 42(3), 373-389.